 Do you have any you’d like to share?
 I think all cat people come up with interesting terms and phrases from time to time.

 And what about endearing terms for your cat (or the opposite)?
-Certainly, a cat who img_0201doesn’t follow the household rules and jumps up on the counter when you’re not looking, chews on your house plants, drags your undies out when you have company, digs in your guests’ purses, shreds paper money, etc., can inspire interesting names.
+Certainly, a cat who doesn’t follow the household rules and jumps up on the counter when you’re not looking, chews on your house plants, drags your undies out when you have company, digs in your guests’ purses, shreds paper money, etc., can inspire interesting names.

 Lily has a kidney condition and she creates huge clumps in the litter box.
 I call her “Pee-body.”
 When she does something silly, I might refer to her as “Lily Noodle-Doodle.”
 Right now, she’s curled up in my lap—she’s my “Furry-Purry Girl.”
 What terms do you use with your cats?